Intern Volunteer FAQ !

 We offer the Special Skills option as one way for interns and volunteers to show non-monetary appreciation for the work that we do at our community.

 Every person is different.
-Some like to eat more and some like to party more so each visitor's budget when in Hawaii will be different.
-Nevertheless we have prepared a guideline for a monthly budget when staying at Hedonisia as a Volunteer or Intern:
+Some like to eat more and some like to party more so each visitor's Hawaii monthly budget will be different depending on their needs.

 - Recreational!
-These are your 'party' expenses so that is completely up to you!
+Your 'party' and 'entertainment' expenses so that is completely up to you!
 Many people socialize on the property and thus save money.
-Others like to go out and drink.
+Others like to go out.
 The choice is yours!
+However, because our area of Hawaii is more of a day culture, there is some but not much nightlife.
+This tends to save money as night entertainment can get very expensive.

-So, with good financial planning and by partying a little less it is possible to have a very affordable working vacation in Hawaii for less than $750 a month!
+So, with good financial planning and by partying a little less it is possible to have a very affordable working vacation in Hawaii about $750 a month!

 We are a very small community relying on volunteer labor.
 Your volunteer work contribution is not a ‘job’ and so is not covered by standard labor laws.